One Health and Averting the Next Pandemic: Concept, Origin, Evolution, and Challenges

 More than 70 percent of emerging human diseases are zoonotic (originate in animals).
-The ongoing pandemic (a global outbreak of a disease) caused by the novel coronavirus has infected more than 176 million people worldwide and caused more than 3.8 million deaths globally.
-The ongoing pandemic may likely have its origin in animals before it was spilled over to the humans.
+As of September 1, 2021, the ongoing pandemic (a global outbreak of a disease) caused by the novel coronavirus has infected more than 219 million people worldwide and caused more than 4.5 million deaths globally.
+The novel coronavirus pandemic may likely have its origin in animals before it was spilled over to the humans.

-This article provides overviews recent zoonotic outbreaks, the concept of One Health, origins and evolution of One Health, and strides and challenges for One Health.
+This article provides an overview of the recent zoonotic outbreaks, the concept of One Health, it's origins and evolution, and strides and challenges.

 Note: Funding Statement: No Funding Support was received for this article.

 Declaration of Interests: None to declare.